parth280197/laravel-sanctum-api/README.md

 ### List all available routes in application
 `php artisan route:list`

+## sanctum setup
+### install sanctum
+`composer require laravel/sanctum`
+### publish the Sanctum configuration and migration files using the vendor:publish Artisan command.
+The sanctum configuration file will be placed in your application's config directory:
+`php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"
+### migrate
+`php artisan migrate`

 ## Notes
 ### validate
 #### `$request->validate([...])` will give you better error message in response like below.